HaiderMalik12/StockStichAPI/to-do-list.md

   - Specific values that should never appear

 6. Limit the no of parameters to about 7
 7. Consider an input, modify  and output naming convention for parameters

-- i_ m_ o_
+8. Pass the variables or objects that the routine needs to maintain its Interface abstraction.

+9. Use Named Paramters
+10. Make sure actual parameters match formal parameters.

  ===================================================